"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Method

 \\ To construct the initial codebook, we selected the top 100 posts based on the highest number of comments and upvotes (scores).
 Given our aim to capture prevalent trends and recurring themes from the most discussed posts, the researchers examined not only the content of these posts but also delved into all the associated comments within each post~\cite{zhu2022empirical}.

-\subsubsection{Final codebook development}
+\subsubsection{Final Codebook Development}

-\\ To enhance the comprehensiveness of our data analysis, we subsequently selected an additional 100 posts at random from the remaining portion of our datasets.
-These selections, combined with the initial codebook and previous literature, formed the foundation for our final codebook.
-The key insights derived from this process are expounded upon in the subsequent section.
+\\ To enhance the comprehensiveness of our data analysis, we selected an additional 100 posts at random from the remained datasets.
+These selections, combined with the initial codebook, formed our final codebook.
+We achieved thematic saturation with our current sample size.
+By selecting both the top posts and random posts, we added an extra measure to avoid bias in popular posts.
+This approach is aligned with Ando et al.'s argument on bias from more communicative participants~\cite{ando2014achieving}.